 Peel the corn husks and silky threads from the cobs.

 Cut off the ends of 1 cob, then slice the cob into 2 to 3 rounds (each about 2 inches or 5 cm long).
+It is a great resistive food teether to help advance oral motor skills.
 Keep the other cob whole for yourself.

 Steam or boil the corn cobs until the kernels are bright yellow and tender, about 4 minutes in the microwave or 10 minutes on the stovetop.

-Before serving, spread melted butter and lime zest on the cobs.
+Before serving, spread melted butter on the cobs, and sprinkle your cob with salt to taste.

 How to Serve

-Offer the corn cob rounds and let baby self-feed.
+Offer the corn cob rounds, then let your child self-feed.

-If help is needed, hold a corn cob round in the air in front of baby, then let the child take it from you.
+If help is needed, hold a corn cob round in the air in front of your child, then let them take it from you.

-Eat your corn cob alongside baby to model how it’s done.
+Eat your corn cob alongside your child to model how it’s done.

 To Store: Steamed corn cobs keep in an airtight container in the refrigerator for 3 days.